 Mental health issues are thought to affect around 1 in 4 adults in the UK at some point during their lifetimes.
-Some studies suggest that rates of mental health issues are on the rise, although whether this is a side effect of our modern society, or the result of better diagnosing, is still much debated.
+Some studies suggest that rates of mental health issues are on the rise, although whether this is a side effect of our modern society or the result of better diagnosing, is still much debated.
 What we do know is that mental health issues occur far more frequently than is often realised and that there still remains an unfortunate stigma around them.

 Because of this stigma, and because there is generally little understanding of mental health issues among the general public, being diagnosed with such an issue can be scary and confusing.
 The good news is that the available support has improved dramatically in recent times and most people who are diagnosed with a mental illness will go on to live perfectly normal and healthy lives following treatment.

-In this article we have collated some of the most important pieces of information for those who have just recently been diagnosed with depression or anxiety, two of the most common mental health issues faced by adults today.
-The better prepared you are, and the more that you know about the illness and how to treat it, the better your chances of coming out the other side a stronger and happier person are.
+In this article, we have collated some of the most important pieces of information for those who have just recently been diagnosed with depression or anxiety, two of the most common mental health issues faced by adults today.
+The better prepared you are, and the more that you know about the illness and how to treat it, the better your chances of coming out the other side a stronger and happier person is.

 What Does My Diagnosis Mean?

-Mental health issues are very different to physical health issues; this is a reflection of the fact that, while we all share essentially the same anatomy, our brains are all very different and our understanding of how subtle differences in our physical brain structure translate into different perceptual experiences of the world around us is very limited.
+Mental health issues are very different from physical health issues; this is a reflection of the fact that, while we all share essentially the same anatomy, our brains are all very different and our understanding of how subtle differences in our physical brain structure translate into different perceptual experiences of the world around us is very limited.

 Consequently, mental health issues often present differences between patients with the same diagnosis.
 For example, depression is diagnosed in cases where the patient experiences a persistent low mood, although how this manifests itself and what it entails will vary from person to person.
 Some people’s depression manifests as a persistent sadness, while others find that for them depression is marked by the absence of any emotion, good or bad.
 There is no right or wrong way to experience your mental illness.